-Marohn is the author of Thoughts on Building Strong Towns — Volume 1 and Volume 2 — as well as A World Class Transportation System.
+Marohn is also the lead author of Thoughts on Building Strong Towns — Volume 1, Volume 2 and Volume 3 — as well as the author of A World Class Transportation System.
 He hosts the Strong Towns Podcast and is a primary writer for Strong Towns’ web content.
 He has presented Strong Towns concepts in hundreds of cities and towns across North America.
+He is featured in the documentary film Owned: A Tale of Two Americans, and was named one of the 10 Most Influential Urbanists of all time by Planetizen.